Climate-based carrot planting guide for Rapid City, South Dakota

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Carrots in Rapid City
+How Frost Affects Planting Dates for Carrots in Rapid City

 Rapid City usually has about 158 frost-free days, with a typical last spring frost around May 3 and a typical first fall frost around October 8.